-6.7 Asset Management
+5.7 Asset Management

 This strategy primarily addresses the provision of new works.
-However, if new assets are to be constructed, then appropriate increases must be made to future maintenance and renewal budgets as Council has an on-going responsibility to inspect, maintain, replace and renew infrastructure to ensure an acceptable level of service to the community.
+However, if new assets are to be constructed, then appropriate increases must be made to future maintenance and renewal budgets as Council has an ongoing responsibility to inspect, maintain, replace and renew infrastructure to ensure an acceptable level of service to the community.

-To assist in that management, Council needs to develop an asset management plan that identifies what it is responsible for, what standard it should be maintained at and what funds are available to do the work.
+To assist in that management, Council has an an asset management plan that identifies what it is responsible for, what standard it should be maintained at and what funds are available to do the work.
 This is outside the scope of this strategy.
 An asset management plan for Council's transport assets has been prepared which includes footpaths and shared paths.